wulkano/Aperture/README.md

 ## Linux and Windows

 We want to bring `aperture.js` to Linux and Windows, but we don't have time and resources for such tasks (we're Mac users), so **any help is more than welcome**.
-We just want to enforce two things: **performance** and **quality** – doesn't matter how (`ffmpeg`, custom built native lib, etc) they are achieved.
+We just want to enforce two things: **performance** and **quality** – it doesn't matter how (`ffmpeg`, custom built native lib, etc) they are achieved.

 ## Upcoming

-`aperture.js` it's in its early days.
-We want it to have more a lot of features, such as *export to GIF*, compression options, support for multiple displays, support for audio and much more.
-Check out our [`aperture.js`](https://github.com/wulkano/kap/issues?q=is%3Aissue+is%3Aopen+label%3Aaperture.js) issues on **Kap**  to see what we need 😄
+`aperture.js` is in its early days.
+We're working on adding more features, such as *export to GIF*, compression options, support for multiple displays, support for audio and much more.
+Check out our [`aperture.js`](https://github.com/wulkano/kap/issues?q=is%3Aissue+is%3Aopen+label%3Aaperture.js) issues on **Kap** to learn more.